-A further extension of these protections has been funded by the approximately \$220.3 million included in the six-year Combined Program which is attributable to meeting environmental regulations.
-These projects, currently estimated at 4% of the six-year Combined Program costs, are mandated by the EPA under the Clean Water Act through the State of Maryland Department of the Environment in response to pollution controls in the form of more stringent state discharge permit requirements.
+A further extension of these protections has been funded by the approximately \$519.2 million included in the six-year Program which is attributable to meeting environmental regulations.
+These projects, currently budgeted at 11% of the six- year Program costs, are mandated by the EPA under the Clean Water Act through the State of Maryland Department of the Environment in response to pollution controls in the form of more stringent state discharge permit requirements.
 The environmental component is allocated among the projects listed in the following table, and project details can be found on the individual PDFs included elsewhere in this document.